nejohnston/boomtown/README.md

 ## Start-up

-1: Serve the database of items by starting Postgres
+1: Serve the database of items by starting PostgreSQL

 2: In `server/graphql` start the GraphQL server: